 |Entry requirements:||None specific|

-To begin this start your own business qualification, we will look at the need for basic planning and structure that is required from all businesses.
+To begin this start your own business course, we will look at the need for basic planning and structure that is required from all businesses.
 By looking at the necessary skills of an entrepreneur and business owner we will be able to identify the skills which need to be developed and enhanced as you build up your company.

 We will also look at ways to assess the present market and any competitors which may already be operating in the sector that you wish to work.
 By knowing this information, you will be able to tailor your approach to provide a product or service that is very competitive in the sector.